Overview

 Mathematics and Statistics at LMH

 Lady Margaret Hall provides an excellent academic environment for undergraduates reading Mathematics and Statistics.
 The College has one of the largest undergraduate cohorts doing Mathematics and has excellent library facilities to support the School.
 We have a tutor who works in the Department of Statistics.
-There are a number of graduate students doing the MSc in Applied Statistics or studying for a DPhil in the Department of Statistics.
-Dr Christina Goldschmidt, Tutor in Statistics, won the University's Teaching Excellence Award in 2013 and 2016.
-Prof Michael Monoyios, Tutor in Mathematics, won a Departmental Teaching Award in 2014 and a University Teaching Award in 2007.
+There are a number of graduate students doing the MSc in Statistical Science or studying for a DPhil in the Department of Statistics.

 Admissions requirements and course information